 At Aqueous Solutions ApS our main expertise is thermodynamic modeling of salt solutions.
-We develope software that makes it easy to perform calculations to design and optimize processes with salts.
+We develop software that makes it easy to perform calculations to design and optimize processes with salts.
 A fully functional free demo version of the software is made available for download at this site.
 Our software uses Microsoft Excel macro-enabled workbooks as user interface.
 The thermodynamic model is programmed in FORTRAN and is delivered as a dll file which can be called from for example an Excel macro.

 - Thermodynamic modeling of salt solutions based on data from the open literature or your proprietary data

 - Software solutions for equilibrium calculations including solid-liquid equilibrium, vapor-liquid equilibrium, and liquid-liquid equilibrium for systems with salts and sour gases.
 The software is delivered as dll files that can be used with interfaces such as Microsoft Excel®, MATLAB from MathWorks®, and SysCAD Plant Simulation Software (www.syscad.net)

 - Calculation of phase diagrams based on model prediction/correlation

 - Equilibrium simulations/optimizations of processes with salt solutions such as closed loop simulation of fractional crystallization processes.

 - Equilibrium based simulations of processes for CO2 capture or similar.